rogermawer/step-sequencer/README.md

 # Deploy

-Production is deployed on Heroku at https://step-sequencer-production.up.railway.app/ \
+Production is deployed on Railway at https://step-sequencer-production.up.railway.app/ \

 Deployment is based off of `main`, so be advised that direct pushes to `main` will result in deployment.\